johnnys7n/DetectingBrainWhiteMatterChanges/README.md

 Currently Working on:
 * Outputing the regional anatomical areas of the brain and its specific structural similarity score (ie. Thalamus, Hippocampus, Corpus Callosum, Cortex, etc)
+* Training a set of images to classify areas of the brain that are "sick"